Being able to control the speed of your videos can dramatically enhance your video content.

 Video speed refers to the pace at which the frames in your video are played back.
 Think of each video as a series of still images (or “frames”) that are displayed in rapid succession to create the illusion of motion.
 The number of these frames shown per second is known as the “frame rate“, often referred to as FPS (frames per second).

-By adjusting the video speed, you’re essentially modifying the frame rate at which your video plays.
-Speeding a video up can give it more energy and or even add a comedic element.
+By speeding up a video or slowing a video down, you’re modifying the frame rate at which your video plays.
+Increasing the speed of a video can give it more energy and or even add a comedic element.
 Meanwhile, slowing videos down can build suspense and add tension — it’s the difference between a Benny Hill sketch and The Matrix.

 So, whether you’re a vlogger trying to create an engaging narrative, a marketer aiming to highlight a product feature, or simply someone having fun with home videos, controlling the speed can make your content more compelling.
 And with tools like Camtasia, changing video speed couldn’t be easier.

-Now, without further ado, let’s take a look at how to slow down a video (or speed one up!).
+Now, without further ado, let’s look at how to speed up a video (or slow one down).

 Make your own videos today!